JPS provides mental health hotline for students and families

 JACKSON, Miss.
-(WJTV)-In partnership with CONTACT the Crisis Line, Working Together Jackson offers a mental health warmline specifically for JPS students and their families who need emotional support during these troubling times.
+(WJTV) – In partnership with CONTACT the Crisis Line, Working Together Jackson will offer a mental health warmline specifically for Jackson Public School District (JPS) students and their families who need emotional support during these troubling times.

 CONTACT the Crisis Line also offers 24 hours per day/7 day a week telephone crisis counseling to everyone at (601) 713-4357.